 There’s also a quiet time at every interdisciplinary team meeting, which convene weekly, when staff can share their hurt and process their loss.
 Under the guidance of a Hospice Chaplain, every team meeting begins with a remembrance of patients who have passed.
 A candle is lit for each patient.
 Team members eulogize the deceased, share special moments and process their sorrow.

-“Team meeting is important on many levels,” according to Shauna Anderson, VP of Clinical Operations.
+“Team meeting is important on many levels,” according to Shauna Anderson, CEO & President.
 “It is an important time to share unique perspectives and refine our treatment, but it’s also a safe zone where we can support one another.”

-The HCC remembrance ceremony closes the circle of treatment responsibilities and grief for our patients’ loss.
+The CHPC remembrance ceremony closes the circle of treatment responsibilities and grief for our patients’ loss.
 It allows us to move on.